vert-x3/vertx-docgen/README.md

 Create an Asciidoc document from package Javadoc.
 It comes as an annotation processor that process the various package Javadoc and create a single Asciidoc file during the compilation phase.

+## Motivation

+- The documentation can reference the underlying API doc (Javadoc, Scaladoc, JSdoc, etc…) : when the Asciidoc content is created the `{@link}` are transformed to a link to the API doc
+- The documentation always point to an existing API, i.e the {@link} references validity are checked and make the compilation fails
+- Refactoring friendly, when you rename a method the corresponding {@link} are updated, allowing you easily spot the affected doc (using git diff or something)

 ## Features

 ### Document declaration

 `@Document` annotations are processed, each annotated package creates a corresponding asciidoc document.
+The annotation can specify an optional `fileName` member otherwise the document file name will be generated using the annotated element.

 ### Document modulalization